What does WLTP mean? A beginner's guide to EV terminology

 OEM | Original Equipment Manufacturer

-Often used as a substitute to reference car makers within the automotive industry.
+Often used as a substitute to reference car makers within the automotive industry such as Volkswagen or Tesla.
 May also be used when discussing replacement parts for vehicles – genuine ‘OEM’ parts are usually better quality and more reliable than third-party options.

 PHEV | Plug-in Hybrid Electric Vehicle